Assambra/Free-MMORPG/README.md

 <!-- NEEDED UNITY PACKAGES -->
 ### Needed Unity packages
 To add this packages manually is only required if you create a new Unity project, as example you create a Unity package from Free-MMORPG and insert it into brand-new empty Unity project.
 Because they are already added in this project.
-#### Collections
+#### Addressables
-Install Collections via the Unity Package Manager.
+Install the Addressables via the Unity Package Manager.
 Windows -> Package Manager.
 Select Packages: Unity Registery from the dropdown menu.
-Use the search field and insert Collections.
-Click the Install button to install the package.
+Use the search field and insert Addressables.
+Click the install button to install the package.
 #### Burst Compiler
 Install the Burst compiler via the Unity Package Manager.
 Windows -> Package Manager.
 Select Packages: Unity Registery from the dropdown menu.
 Use the search field and insert Burst.
-Click the Install button to install the package.
+Click the install button to install the package.
-#### Newtonsoft Json
+#### Collections
-The EzyFox Client SDK need Newtonsoft Json package to work.

-Edit File: `Free-MMORPG\Free-Client\Packages\manifest.json`

-Add a new dependency `"com.unity.nuget.newtonsoft-json": "3.2.1"`.
-Please read the hint below.
+Install Collections via the Unity Package Manager.
+Windows -> Package Manager.
+Select Packages: Unity Registery from the dropdown menu.
+Use the search field and insert Collections.
+Click the install button to install the package.
 #### Color Picker
 To get the HSV-Color-Picker-Unity
 Edit File: `Free-MMORPG\Free-Client\Packages\manifest.json`